conbojs/conbo/README.md

 **Conbo.js Core** (16KB minified+gzipped): Core framework for applications and widgets that don't require web service functionality baked in.

-**Conbo.js Complete** (24KB minified+gzipped): Complete framework for web application development, including syncable Collection, Model, History and Router classes.
+**Conbo.js Complete** (24KB minified+gzipped): Includes everything in the core release, plus HttpService, RemoteHash and RemoteList classes for working with web services, and History and Router classes for improved browser integration.

 Builds are created using Grunt, which requires Node.js; all required modules can be installed by running "npm install" from the command line in the project folder.